January 16 2018, 6am-6pm; and January 17, upto 8:26am; 3, Thai Masam, Sri Hevilambi Year, Kaliyugam 5118

 Thai Amavasya is the no moon day in the Tamil Month of Thai (January – February).
 Thai Amavasai is dedicated to dead ancestors, siblings, parents and other relatives.
-Thai Amavasya 2017 date is Friday, January 27.
+Thai Amavasya 2018 date is for TUESDAY, January 16, 2018.
 Special prayers, rituals and offerings are made on the day for departed souls to rest in peace.

 Amavasya, or Amavasi, is the name of new moon night in Hindu religion.
 It is the first night of the first quarter of the lunar month.
 Since the moon is invisible on the day, Amavasya is also referred as no moon night.
 Amavasi holds great importance in Hinduism.
 Many Hindus choose this day to make offering (tarpanam) to the dead ancestors.

 The term ‘Amavasya’ is commonly used in all regional languages in India.
 The fortnight that starts with Amavasya is also referred as the Shukla paksha (bright half of the month).
 Mauni Amavasya in Hindu Magh month (January – February) and Mahalya Amvasya in Ashwayuja (September – October) are highly auspicious.
 Similarly the Amavasi in Aadi month is of great importance in Tamil Nadu.
 The Amavasya in Karkidakam month is of importance in Kerala.